macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 ![normal layer](./4-normal.png)

-You get to the `NORMAL` layer by tapping the `QMK` key at the bottom-left of the `Base` layer.
+You get to the `NORMAL` layer by tapping the QMK key at the bottom-left of the `Base` layer.
 This is where things get a bit more interesting, and where Vim's influence started getting the best of me.

-This layer is called `NORMAL` because, if you're in a text field that _isn't_ Vim (which happens more often than I would like), this layer gives some basic Vim motions that allow you to navigate text with this layer.
+This layer is called `NORMAL` because, if you're in a text field that _isn't_ Vim (which happens more often than I would like), this layer gives some basic Vim motions that allow you to navigate text easily using shortcuts that are native to the OS.

-An important thing to call out is that, although it's called `NORMAL`, this isn't mean to be the layer that you're always in, which is the case a lot of the time when you're in an actual Vim buffer.
-I had considered that approach, but then it got in the way of doing _actual_ Vim editing.
+An important thing to call out is that, although it's called `NORMAL`, this isn't meant to be the layer that you're always in (which is common when you're in an actual Vim buffer).
+I had considered making this the `Base` layer, but then it got in the way when editing in "real" Vim.
 So, even though in a conceptual sense I try to consider the `Base` layer analogous to `INSERT` mode, they're still two very distinct concepts that shouldn't be intermingled.
 If I'm in an actual Vim buffer, I ignore these layers altogether and always return to `Base`, since the other layers wouldn't make a lot of sense to use in place of honest-to-goodness Vim keybindings.

-[Here is the key mapping for the `NORMAL` layer as it stands now.](https://gist.github.com/macintacos/7e06f9f9a008606178f623a019c33239) (anything not shown can be assumed to be "None").
+[Here is the key mapping for the `NORMAL` layer as it stands now](https://gist.github.com/macintacos/7e06f9f9a008606178f623a019c33239) (anything not shown can be assumed to be "None").
 Scroll down to the "Special Mention: RGB Handling" section to understand what the colors mean.

 ### The `VISUAL` Layer